Floorp-Projects/Floorp/toolkit/components/normandy/docs/data-collection.rst

          The type of preference experiment.
 Currently this can take values "exp" and "exp-highpop", the latter being for experiments targeting large numbers of users.
+      enrollmentId
+         A UUID that is unique to this users enrollment in this study.
+It will be included in all future telemetry for this user in this study.

 Unenrollment
    method